awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_lambda_tag_assets/Readme.md

 + Java 1.8 JDK.
 + Maven 3.6 or higher.
 + An Amazon S3 bucket with 5-7 nature images in it.
 These images are read by the Lambda function.

+### Important

++ The AWS services included in this document are included in the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc).
++  This code has not been tested in all AWS Regions.
+Some AWS services are available only in specific regions.
+For more information, see [AWS Regional Services](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services).
++ Running this code might result in charges to your AWS account.
++ Be sure to terminate all of the resources you create while going through this tutorial to ensure that you’re not charged.

+### Creating the resources

+An Amazon S3 bucket with 5-7 nature images in it.
+These images are read by the Lambda function.
+For information, see [Creating a bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html).

 ## Create an IAM role that's used to execute Lambda functions